 A THING OF PRIDE

-I have met a lot of people who believe that when they speak to you in a different language or their native tongue and you respond with English, next thing is you are a show-off, you are proud of that you think you speak English better than them.
-Funny how I still have not gotten the concept behind that thought, I have never been able to find the reason why someone will say that; the last one especially.
+I have met a lot of people who believe that when they speak to you in a different language or their native tongue, and you respond with English, the next thing is that you are a show-off, you are proud that you think you speak English better than them.
+Funny how I still have not gotten the concept behind that thought.
+I have never been able to find the reason why someone will say that, the last one especially.

 ON A LIGHTER NOTE….